ARTICLES OF INCORPORATION

 In case of a tied vote in an election, the a majority of the Board of Directors shall cast a tie-breaking vote.

-An affirmative vote at a special meeting of the Members may alter, amend, add to, or repeal these bylaws.
+An affirmative vote at a meeting of the Members may alter, amend, add to, or repeal these bylaws.

 Assent of Members

 (a) Any person becoming a Member of this Corporation is deemed to assent to these Bylaws and any alterations, amendments or additions.

 (b) They shall designate the desired address for notices sent by the Corporation.